-Organisation: BETSI CADWALADR UNIV VERSITY HEAL TH BOARD 1.
-What is being assessed ?
-(Copy from Form 1) Residential Acc commodation Business Case Brief Aims and Obje(Copy from Form 1) Business case for the he future provisi ion of the Health Board's residential accommod ation.
-3a.
+Organisation: BETSI CADWALADR UNIVERSITY HEALTH BOARD 1.
+What is being assessed 1.
+What is being assessed?
+(Copy from Form 1) Residential Accommodation Business Case Brief Aims and Objectives: Business case for the future provision of the Health Board's residential accommodation.
+(Copy from Form 1) 3a.
 Could the impact of yo equality legislation? ur decision/policy be discrim inatory under Yes No X 3b.
 Could any of the protect cted groups be negatively af fected?
 Yes No х 3c.
 Is your decision or police cy of high significance?
-Yes No Х scoring on Form coupled with answers to the questions above income that you need to pro- your e 3 dicate The project i Yes s expe cted to ha No ve either a X neutra al or positi ive effect o n each of the gi oups v vith pro tected ch aracteristi cs.
+Yes No Х scoring on Form coupled with answers to the questions above income that you need to pro- your e 3 dicate The project i Yes cted to ha No ve either a X neutra al or positi ive effect o n each of the gi oups v vith pro tected ch aracteristi cs.
 5. If you answered above, are there issues to be addressed. mitigating identified minor neglimpact? any . essed any Record Deta Yes ails: X 6.
 Are monitoring arrangements in place so that you can measure what actually happens after you implement your document or proposal?
-How is Yes X s it being monitored? e monitore Pata will be characterise coard staff confirm iversity o ed as pare monitics) of that the art of the gitored included people uperal and woose who accommunit d diversity governance luding ana ising reside ith the wide are using rety.
+How is Yes x itored? b c c t d e monitore Pata will be characterise coard staff confirm iversity o ed as pare monitics) of that the art of the gitored included people uperal and woose who accommunit d diversity governance luding ana ising reside ith the wide are using rety.
 If this ot reflecting e arrangeralysing the ential according the ential according to the ential according to the ential analysis ments e dem ommo ion in acco high ographodation North Vommodation nic profi and co Wales. - ation ar any ar ile (includomparing) This will ender the represented the contraction of the contraction o ding prote it with He enable BCI entative of ere reside ected ealth UHB of the ential for specific groups impact of the project on equalities and diversity will also form part of the Who is responsible?
-Rod Taylor, Direct tor of Estates and Facilities What information is Demographic data a for residents to be monitored as described above being used?
-Resident access and experience by protected characteristic group to be to be monitored by the partnership e.g. via data analysis, surveys and focus groups When will the EqIA be reviewed?
-(Usually the same date the policy is reviewed) 7.
-Where will your decision or policy be forwarded for a approval?
+Rod Taylor, Direct tor of Estates and Facilities What information is Demographic data a for residents to be monitored as described above being used? and experience by protected characteristic group to be to be monitored by g. via data analysis, surveys and focus groups When will the EqIA be reviewed?
+(Usually the same date the policy is reviewed) To be reviewed up oon commencement of the new arrangements, and annually thereafter.
+7. Where will your decision or policy be forwarded for a approval?
 The Board 8.
 Describe here what engagement you have Involvement of stakeholder and service user representatives via project working group undertaken with stakeholders including staff and Residential accommodation user survey service users to help inform the assessment